dcalance/GSOC17/README.md

 - changing specific arguments that are passed to compiler.
 - ignoring of specific arguments passed to compiler.

-# Dependencies
-The list of dependencies is the following:
-- System.Configuration.dll.
-- Mono.Options. (in this project is located in dependencies/Options.cs)
-- Mono C# compiler. (mcs)

 #### Configuration file

 Configuration file is a feature that makes this tool more flexible and allows to use multiple compilers to cache the output.The configuration filename is **config.xml**.
 The configuration file is located in: